nianlonggu/nianlonggu.github.io/_posts/2019-05-25-turtorial-on-SVM.markdown

     - Machine Learning
 ---

-In the last article we have conquered how to use gradient descent algorithm to train a SVM.
+In the last post we have conquered how to use gradient descent algorithm to train a SVM.
 So,
 > is this the end of the story?

 Not really.
 Although using GDS can solve the SVM optimization, GDS has some shortcomings: